 - Adhere to the Continuing Professional Education (CPE) policy

 Will my CGEIT certification expire?

 Yes, it will.
-The CGEIT certification is valid for only three years.
-You will need to renew your certification before that to maintain it.
-You can find the details on this here.
+As this ISACA certification is valid for only three years, you will need to renew your certification before that to maintain it.

 How can I maintain my certification?

 Certified CGEIT® professionals will need to do the following to maintain their certification: